BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 **Updating timing and effect component ID numbers:**

 To do this, I highly recommend you use my <a href="https://www.nexusmods.com/baldursgate3/mods/11295">Dialogue Timeline Updater tool</a>.
-An explanation of it can be found in the Using the Timeline Updater tab, as well as on the mod page for the tool,but I'll also explain a little bit about it here, and why updating all of this is necessary.
+An explanation of it can be found in the Using the Timeline Updater tab, as well as on the mod page for the tool,but I'll  explain a little bit about it here, and why updating all of this is necessary.

 Since you're adding onto the end of the timeline, you'll need to make sure all your effect components start right when the last effect component ends.
 To do so, you'll need to make sure the start times of the effect components match the end times of the previous PhaseIndex components, with the exception of components that begin and end partway through the Phase.

 You can do this with the tool I've provided by inputting the end time of the last PhaseIndex in the file, and checking the box giving you the option to reset your start times.
 This will set the start time of all your effect components to the number you've provided, while preserving the timing of the effect components in relation to each other.

-You'll also want to make sure each of the IDs of the effect components are updated.
+You'll  want to make sure each of the IDs of the effect components are updated.
 These IDs are unique to each effect component, and aren't referenced anywhere else, but will still need to be unique.
 You can do this with the tool I've provided.
 Just input your file when running the Update Effect Component IDs function of the tool, and all of the IDs for your effect components will be updated automatically, leaving all other UUIDs intact.

 **What if I want the dialog to be a different length than it already is?**